awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

 1. Each hour, read your software configuration and state to determine consumption values for that hour\.
 This might include collecting a value\-per\-dimension\.

-1. Call the **meterUsage** method on the SDK client with the following parameters \(call additionally for each dimension that has usage\):
+1. Call the `meterUsage` method on the SDK client with the following parameters \(call additionally for each dimension that has usage\):
-   +  **timestamp**: timestamp of the hour being recorded\. \(Use UTC\.\)
+   +  `timestamp`: timestamp of the hour being recorded\. \(Use UTC\.\)
-   +  **productCode**: product code assigned to the software\.
+   +  `productCode`: product code assigned to the software\.
-   +  **dimension**: dimension\(s\) assigned to the software
+   +  `dimension`: dimension \(or dimensions\) assigned to the software
-   +  **quantity**: consumption value for the hour
+   +  `quantity`: consumption value for the hour

  In addition, your software must call an in\-region AWS Marketplace Metering Service endpoint\.
-Your product must have a correct regional endpoint setup, so us\-east\-1 sends records to us\-east\-1 endpoint, and us\-west\-2 sends records to us\-west\-2 endpoint\.
-Making in\-region calls provides buyers with a more stable experience and prevents situations in which an unrelated region’s availability could impact software running in another region\. and
+Your product must have a correct regional endpoint set up, so `us-east-1` sends records to a `us-east-1` endpoint, and `us-west-2` sends records to a `us-west-2` endpoint\.
+Making in\-region calls provides buyers with a more stable experience and prevents situations in which an unrelated region’s availability could impact software running in another region\.

  When you send metering records to the service, you must connect to the AWS Marketplace Metering Service in your region\.
-Use the **getCurrentRegion\(\)** helper method to determine the region in which the EC2 instance is running, and then pass this region information to the MeteringServiceClient constructor\.
-If you do not specify a region in the SDK constructor, it will default to the us\-east\-1 region\.
-If your application attempts to make cross\-region calls to the service, it will be rejected\.
+Use the `getCurrentRegion()` helper method to determine the region in which the EC2 instance is running, and then pass this region information to the `MeteringServiceClient` constructor\.
+If you do not specify an AWS Region in the SDK constructor, the default, `us-east-1`, is used\.
+If your application attempts to make cross\-region calls to the service, the calls are rejected\.
 For more information, see [Determining an Application’s Current Region](https://java.awsblog.com/post/Tx3GBOIEN1JJMQ5/Determining-an-Application-s-Current-Region) and [getCurrentRegion\(\)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/regions/Regions.html#getCurrentRegion())\.

 ## Important Information About Failure Handling<a name="important-information-about-failure-handling"></a>

- Your product must send metering records to the service, a public internet endpoint, so that usage can be captured and billed\. **Because it is possible for a customer to modify network settings in a way that prevents your metering records from being delivered, your product should account for this by choosing a failure mode\. **
+ Your product must send metering records to the service, a public internet endpoint, so that usage can be captured and billed\.
+Because it is possible for a customer to modify network settings in a way that prevents your metering records from being delivered, your product should account for this by choosing a failure mode\.

  Typically, software can fail open \(provide a warning message but maintain full functionality\) or fail closed \(disable all functionality in the application until a connection has been reestablished\)\.
-You can choose to fail open, closed, or something specific to your application\. **We strongly recommend that you refrain from failing closed after less than two hours of metering failures\.**
+You can choose to fail open, closed, or something specific to your application\.
+We strongly recommend that you refrain from failing closed after less than two hours of metering failures\.

  As an example of failing partially open, you could continue to allow access to the software but not allow the buyer to modify the software settings\.
-Or, a buyer could still access the software, but would not be able to create additional users\. **Your software is responsible for defining and enforcing this failure mode\.** Your software’s failure mode must be included when your AMI is submitted, and it cannot be changed later\.
+Or, a buyer could still access the software, but would not be able to create additional users\.
+Your software is responsible for defining and enforcing this failure mode\.
+Your software’s failure mode must be included when your AMI is submitted, and it cannot be changed later\.

 ## Limitations<a name="limitations"></a>

  Keep these limitations in mind when designing and submitting your Metering Service\-enabled software:

-1.  **IAM role and Internet gateway requirements for your customers** \- Your customers must have an Internet gateway and must launch your software with an IAM role with specific permissions\.
-For information on setting IAM permissions, see [AWS Marketplace Metering and Entitlement Service APIs Permissions](iam-user-policy-for-aws-marketplace-actions.md)\.
-Your software will be unable to connect to the Metering Service if these two conditions are not met\.
++ ** IAM role and internet gateway requirements for your customers** \- Your customers must have an internet gateway and must launch your software with an IAM role with specific permissions\.
+For more information, see [AWS Marketplace Metering and Entitlement Service APIs Permissions](iam-user-policy-for-aws-marketplace-actions.md)\.
+Your software cannot connect to the Metering Service if these two conditions are not met\.

-1.  **Inability to add or change new usage category or dimensions to existing Metering Service product** \- When customers subscribe to your software product, they are agreeing to terms and conditions\.
++  **Inability to add or change new usage category or dimensions to existing Metering Service product** \- When customers subscribe to your software product, they are agreeing to terms and conditions\.
 Changing the dimensions in products with the Metering Service requires a new product and a new subscription\.

-1.  **Lack of free trial and annual** **subscriptions** \- Metering Service products will not support free trials and annual subscriptions at launch\.
++  **Lack of free trial and annual subscriptions** \- Metering Service products do not support free trials and annual subscriptions at launch\.

-1.  **Multi\-instance or cluster\-based deployment considerations** \- Some software will be deployed as part of a multi\-instance deployment\.
++  **Multi\-instance or cluster\-based deployment considerations** \- Some software is deployed as part of a multi\-instance deployment\.
 When you design your software, consider how and where consumption is measured and where metering records are emitted\.

-## Frequently Asked Questions<a name="metering-frequently-asked-questions"></a>

-### How many usage categories can I use for billing?<a name="metering-faq-01"></a>

- One\.
-You must select users, hosts, bandwidth, or data\.

-### Which types of pricing scenarios are supported?<a name="metering-faq-02"></a>

- AWS Marketplace Metering Service supports provisioned resources, concurrent resources, and accumulated resource consumption scenarios\.

-### Which pricing scenarios are supported at launch?<a name="metering-faq-03"></a>

- Six pricing scenarios are initially supported: provisioned user/hour, concurrent user/hour, provisioned bandwidth/hour, provisioned host/hour, concurrent host/hour, and accumulated data/hour\.

-### How many dimensions can a usage category have?<a name="metering-faq-04"></a>

- Up to 24\.

-### Metering Service products require a subscription?<a name="metering-faq-05"></a>

- Yes\.
-As with all AWS Marketplace software products, customers must be subscribed to the product before they can launch the AMI\.

-### Will Metering Service products support 1\-Click?<a name="metering-faq-06"></a>

- No\.
-Metering Service products must be launched with an IAM role, and therefore, are not supported by AWS Marketplace 1\-Click\.

-### Can customers use Metering Service products in a private VPC without an Internet gateway?<a name="metering-faq-07"></a>

- No\.
-These products must have access to the Metering Service, which has an endpoint on the public Internet\.
-Customers must configure their VPC to allow an outbound HTTPS connection from the product to the public Internet\.

-### How can my software determine if a customer has a valid subscription to my product?<a name="metering-faq-08"></a>

- To determine if a customer has a valid subscription to your product, make a request with the Boolean field dryRun set to true\.

-### Is there a difference between the API call used for testing and the API call for released products?<a name="metering-faq-09"></a>

- Yes\.
-You can test the API call for products that use AWS Marketplace Metering before you submit your AMI to AWS Marketplace for production, but the two calls are not identical\.
-When testing, you can use IAM user credentials for authentication\.
-Non\-test \(released\) products must be called from Amazon EC2 instances using an IAM role attached to the instance\.
-Because this can be a tedious method for testing the API, we provide a mechanism in which we whitelist seller accounts and test product codes so you can make API calls from your desktop \(using IAM credentials\)\.
-The difference between test and production calls is that AWS Marketplace whitelists your test account and test product code for direct API calls using IAM user credentials\.
-Your calls do not have to come from an EC2 instance\.
-This makes testing faster for you\.
-You can test the production authentication experience by launching an EC2 instance and metering with EC2Role credentials instead of IAM user credentials\.

-### Is Metering Service available in the AWS GovCloud \(US\) region?<a name="metering-faq-10"></a>

- Yes, Metering Service is available for the AWS GovCloud \(US\) region provided that the seller has a AWS GovCloud \(US\) account\.